lafolle/lafolle.ca/content/blog/broken-resolution.md

 But then what would happen if the user is accessing the website E for the first time or when the HSTS policy has been expired,  because in that case HSTS policy won't kick in as browser has never communicated with E earlier or there is no valid HSTS policy in browser?
 Lo and behold, all major browsers come up with a pre-loaded list of websites for which HSTS paramaters have been submitted before hand by the website owners.
+Request for removal or addition of domains can be made from [here](https://hstspreload.org/).

 # Conclusion